theironyard-frontend-nashville/notes/notes/week 03/thursday/README.md

 ## Challenge:

-Using the list of friends below, write code that solves the returns the following values:
+Using the list of friends below, write code that returns the following values:

 1. A float of the average age of the friends
 2. An array of friend's that are older than 25